memfault/interrupt/_posts/2023-09-20-printf-on-embedded.md

   on debug probe and host
-- doesn't work when debugger is disconnected (target will be stuck on `bkpt` instruction; either a forever hang or a crash depending on cortex-m architecture set)
+- doesn't work when debugger is disconnected (target will be stuck on `bkpt` instruction; either a forever hang or a crash depending on cortex-m architecture set). this can worked around by handling the `DebugMon` exception on-chip, or by checking the DHCSR register[^1] `C_DEBUGEN` bit, to detect if a debugger is connected.
-- newlib implementation is relatively code-heavy (8k or bigger!)
+- the newlib implementation (`--specs=rdimon.specs`) consumes about 1.5-2kB of
+  flash

 ### Serial Wire Output (SWO)